Full programme by day

 1. Matthew Brookes, University of Nottingham, UK- Developing new solutions for studying brain dynamics during movement

-2. Catharina Zich, University College London, UK - Neural dynamics of human motor learning
+2. Catharina Zich, University College London, UK - Novel aspects of human motor activity: from 3D beta burst events to low gamma activity

 3. Holly Rossiter (co-chair), University of Cardiff, UK - Changes in cortical dyanmics during recovery after stroke